Goubermouche/Color-Picker/FS.md

   ### 2.2 Personas
 The products target audience mainly consists of programmers and other software developers (ie. graphics programmers, web developers, etc.), however the product offers utility to other groups aswell.
   ### 2.3 Details, Motivation and Live Examples
  This project was inspired by the PowerToys which already provides a native color picker for windows, this color picker, however, offers limited control over color formats while active (the user can only switch them after opening the complimentary PowerToys application), which can get tiresome after having to switch between color formats more often.
 This application aims to fix this issue by using additional global shortcuts that give the user the ability to switch color formats on the fly.
   ### 2.4 Product Scope
+Due to the limit timeframe the scale of this project is limited to just the bare essentials - that is a basic color picker that enables users to pick any color from their display at will.
   ### 2.5 Unimportant Functions and Properties
+The aforementioned scale of the project allows us to focus on every aspect of the application at a decently high level, as such, no functions or properties will be left ignored.

 ## 3. Architecture Overview
   ### 3.1 Work Flow
+  When the user first launches the application it is completely invisible (no presence apart from a background process will be visible).
+If the user activates the predefined shortcut (default being <kbd>Shift</kbd> + <kbd>C</kbd>) the application launches and the user will see a swatch next to his cursor - this swatch displays a preview of the hovered color and the selected color format.
+If the application is currently in its active state and the users clicks the <kbd>LMB</kbd> the currently hovered color gets copied to the clipboard and the application returns to its dormant state.
+Additionally the user can switch between color formats using the <kbd>UP</kbd> and <kbd>DOWN</kbd> keys.
   ### 3.2 Main Modules
+  Due to the overall simplicity of the solution the application only consists of one module: the color picker itself.
   ### 3.3 Details
+  The application will dynamically respond to display scale.
+Additionally the application will support both multiple, and single monitor configurations natively.
   ### 3.4 Possible Program Flows
-  ### 3.5 Principles
+  The application has two main states: active and dormant.
+In its dormant state the application consumes minimal resources (target being < 0% on normal systems) and only listens to a predefined keyboard shortcut (default being <kbd>Shift</kbd> + <kbd>C</kbd>).
+If and when the shortcut gets triggered the application awakens and the color picker functionality is enabled, allowing the user to use sample display colors.